 Text and photos: Martijn Schaeken

-Students majoring in Mechatronics/Precision Engineering at the Munich University of Applied Sciences developed an automated winding machine for guitar pickups as part of the “mechatronic integration” seminar in this year’s summer semester.
+Students majoring in Mechatronics and Precision Engineering at the University of Applied Sciences Munich developed an automated winding machine for guitar pickups as part of the "mechatronic integration" seminar in the summer semester 2016.

-Furthermore, by using the linear positioning drive LS20, the wire is fed parallel to the rotational axis of the pickup across the whole width of the spool continuously.
+Furthermore, by using the external linear actuator LS20, the wire is fed parallel to the rotational axis of the pickup across the whole width of the spool continuously.

 From May 14 to May 15, 2016, the third edition of the Ecorace-Challenge took place in Bruges, Belgium.
 Seven teams competed with their scale models to win the award for the most innovative vessel, the best all-round cargo vessel, the best all-round no-cargo vessel and the the best business plan.